kubernetes/sig-release/release-team/role-handbooks/communications/README.md

     - SIG Docs Team (biweekly) and
     - Burndown meetings (daily during Code Freeze).

 **NOTE:** These are estimates and your personal experience may vary.
-The more time you spend working as a team and regularly communicating within your team, the better off your experience will be.
+The keys to success in this role are collaboration with the team and maintaining regular communication within the team.

 ### External Release Communication